FRRouting/frr/doc/user/routeserver.rst

      set community 65001:11111

-It is posible to write a single route-map which is equivalent to the three filters (the community-list, the prefix-list and the route-map).
+It is possible to write a single route-map which is equivalent to the three filters (the community-list, the prefix-list and the route-map).
 That route-map can then be used inside the Import policy in the route server.
 Lets see how to do it:

 .. code-block:: frr